 Idris Said, also known as Abba Arre, was a civil servant and columnist.
 He wrote critically about Eritrea’s language policy and the arrests of writers in September 2001, when the government cracked down on the independent press.
 His whereabouts, health, and status remain unknown as the Eritrean government has repeatedly declined to provide credible answers to questions about imprisoned journalists or to allow visits from family or lawyers.

-Idris worked at Eritrea’s Ministry of Labour and Human Welfare and contributed to the privately owned weekly Tsigenay and the state-owned Arabic newspaper Eritrea Al-Haditha, according to journalists who spoke to CPJ and Abraham Zere, then the executive director of the free speech advocacy organization PEN Eritrea in Exile, who spoke to CPJ in 2018.
+Idris worked at Eritrea’s Ministry of Labor and Human Welfare and contributed to the privately owned weekly Tsigenay and the state-owned Arabic newspaper Eritrea Al-Haditha, according to journalists who spoke to CPJ and Abraham Zere, then the executive director of the free speech advocacy organization PEN Eritrea in Exile, who spoke to CPJ in 2018.

-In February 2001, Idris wrote an article in Tsigenay that criticized the government’s language policies in education, according to the U.S.-based news site Awate, which has archived a translation of the article, and the free speech organization PEN International.
+In February 2001, Idris wrote an article in Tsigenay that criticized the government’s language policies in education, according to the U.S.-based news website Awate, which has archived a translation of the article, and the free speech organization PEN International.
 Journalists who spoke to CPJ initially said that the article, in which Idris criticized the privileging of Tigrinya over other languages, had been published in August or September.
-They said that Idris had been arrested because of this article, but Abraham reported that the Idris drew ire for denouncing the wave of arrests of politicians and journalists in September 2001.
+They said that Idris had been arrested because of this article, but Abraham reported that Idris drew ire for denouncing the wave of arrests of politicians and journalists in September 2001.
 Abraham told CPJ that Idris was arrested in October 2001.

 A veteran of the Eritrean independence movement, Idris has a pre-existing disability, according to PEN Eritrea in Exile, and according to a 2002 report by Amnesty International, this disability was likely to cause “special problems in detention.”